hyperledger/besu-docs/docs/public-networks/get-started/connect/testnet.md

 :::

-Generate validator keys for one or more validators using the [Holesky Staking Launchpad](https://holesky.launchpad.ethereum.org/), [Hoodi Staking Launchpad](https://hoodi.launchpad.ethereum.org/), [Ephemery Staking Launchpad](https://launchpad.ephemery.dev/), or [request to become validator on Sepolia](https://notes.ethereum.org/zvkfSmYnT0-uxwwEegbCqg).
+Generate validator keys for one or more validators using the [Hoodi Staking Launchpad](https://hoodi.launchpad.ethereum.org/), [Ephemery Staking Launchpad](https://launchpad.ephemery.dev/), or [request to become validator on Sepolia](https://notes.ethereum.org/zvkfSmYnT0-uxwwEegbCqg).

 :::info